sorbaathens/academic-website/README.md

 ### Get involved page outline:

 + Take a look at our wish list to see if you have a niche
-+ Become a memeber
 + help us with membership perks and rewards
++ add instructions for how to set membership to auto-renew

 + figure out what happened to the SORBA forum
 + add Golden Volunteer info - see embed links in account
 + Better photo gallery - https://github.com/liwenyip/hugo-easy-gallery
-+ add a subheading for the board section 'volunteer board' or something
++ add a subheading for the board section 'volunteer board' or something or some decription that we are volunteers
 + add a wishlist page

 * * *